FMSoftCN/hybridos/README.md

 In the future, HybridOS will try to provide a blockchain-based IoT security service.
-HybridOS will provide an enhanced MQTT implementation for communication between things and the identity authentication mechanism based on blockchain technology.
+HybridOS will provide an enhanced MQTT implementation for communication between things and an identity authentication mechanism based on blockchain technology.

 ### Rich connectivities